gamefriend10/autogate-coop/catalog/archetypes/GeneralCoreSpawn_Logic/README.md

+# GeneralShopCoreSpawn

+LONG if-then-else that checks determines which ShopCore BattleGroup to spawn

+prereqs:
+1. ShopPositionToSpawnAt is set
+2. BattleGroupToSpawnTag is set

-# GeneralCoreSpawn
+# GeneralUnitsForCoreSpawn

-LONG nested if-then-else chain for every BG in the game.
+LONG if-then-else for every BG in the game.

+prereqs:
+1. ShopPositionToSpawnAt is set

 1. If (triggering unit) has tag = E.g. HogDog (Entity_HasAllTags) TODO CHANGE THE INBATTLE var check to some tag check
     1. Then run E.g. HogDogSpawn trigger